gscontras/probLang/index.md

 - [Forest](http://forestdb.org): A Repository for probabilistic models
 - [RWebPPL](https://github.com/mhtess/rwebppl): If you would rather use WebPPL within R
 - [WebPPL Tutorials](https://github.com/mhtess/webppl-tutorials): Basic tutorials for WebPPL

+## Acknowledgments

+We want to thank lots of people.